Helicopter pilot helping Alaska firefighters dies in crash

 “He was in the process of hauling, sling-loading some material out to a fire,” Johnson said.
 “We understand that he brought the helicopter up to a hover, and that’s when the accident took place.”

-He said they didn’t have additional details, but three NTSB investigators were en route Monday to the crash site.
+He said no additional details were available, but three NTSB investigators were en route Monday to the crash site.

-The Alaska Division of Forestry and Fire Protection said it contracted the helicopter, which was operated by Northern Pioneer Helicopters, to help with the Clear Fire.
+The Alaska Division of Forestry and Fire Protection said it contracted with Northern Pioneer Helicopters to help with the Clear fire.

 Ritchie had worked for Northern Pioneer Helicopters for 12 years and held the title of lead pilot, according to a short biography on the company’s webpage.

-Helicopters used to support firefighting operations have a cargo hook on the bottom of the aircraft, and a 100-foot (30-meter) longline is attached to carry — or sling load — materials to the fire.
+Helicopters used to support firefighting operations have a cargo hook on the bottom of the aircraft, and a 100-foot longline is attached to carry — or sling-load — materials to the fire.

 It wasn’t immediately clear if Ritchie was carrying supplies to support firefighting operations that would have been in a net or if he was carrying a water bucket to help douse the fire, said Alaska Division of Forestry spokesperson Sam Harrel.